The SALSA MLPA Probemix P190 CHEK2 is an in vitro diagnostic (IVD)1

 Autosomal dominant TP53

-This SALSA MLPA probemix P190 CHEK2 contains 53 probes with amplification products between 124 and 500 nt (Table 2), including ten reference probes.
-At least one probe is present for each exon of CHEK2
+The SALSA MLPA Probemix P190-D1 CHEK2 contains 53 MLPA probes with amplification products between 124 and 500 nucleotides (nt).
+This includes 19 probes for the CHEK2

-.
-Moreover, there is one probe specific for the CHEK2 1100delC mutation, which will only generate a signal when this mutation is present.
-Nineteen probes for ATM
+c.1100delC mutation, which will only generate a signal when the mutation is present.
+Moreover, 19 probes for ATM

 and four probes for TP53

 are also present.
 These probes target sequences in various parts of the genes, including in the first and last exon.
-The identity of the genes detected by the reference probes is available online (www.mlpa.com).
+In addition, ten reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 Sample DNA developed for this product: